-Front Row, Left to Right: Mark Zoback (faculty), Xiaodong Ma (postdoc), Jens-Erik Lund Snee (student), Maytham Al Ismail (student), Randi Walters (student), Fatemeh Rassouli (student), Fatimah Al-Ismail (student), Wei Wu (postdoc).
+Front Row, Left to Right: Mark Zoback (faculty), Xiaodong Ma (postdoc), Jens-Erik Lund Snee (student), Maytham Al Ismail (alumnus), Randi Walters (alumnus), Fatemeh Rassouli (student), Fatimah Al-Ismail (student), Wei Wu (postdoc).

 Missing: Lei Jin (student) & Kevin McCormack (student).